Disabled Man Suing TSA for Alleged Discrimination

 Mr. Costantino: Yes.

-Attorney Jonathan Bell: As of right now, they’re basically stating that they have a right to do this because Congress gives them that right.
+Attorney Jon Bell: As of right now, they’re basically stating that they have a right to do this because Congress gives them that right.
 My question to them is Congress gives you a right to discriminate against someone and just assume that my client can’t do something because he has a disability?

 This guy is a Golden Glove boxer.
 As a citizen, I would love to have him as the first line of defense against terrorism in that TSA line.
 If things got out of control, I know for a fact that Michael Costantino could handle himself.